bytescale/bytescale-upload-widget/README.md

 ### API Keys

-The Bytescale Upload Widget uses the `apiKey` from the constructor to authenticate with the Bytescale API.
+The Bytescale Upload Widget uses the `apiKey` parameter to authenticate with the Bytescale API.

 With API key auth, the requester has access to the resources available to the API key: